curityio/idsvr-gitops-configuration-management/README.md

 ./create-development-keys.sh
 ```

-Next generate the secure environment data for the new environment.\
+Next generate the secure environment specific data.\
-The script shows how to convert keystores and secrets to the Curity Identity Server secure format:
+The script shows how to convert keystores and secrets to the Curity Identity Server's secure format:

 ```bash
 ./create-environment-data.sh